daboynb/windows_scripts/README.md

 # windows_custom_iso_maker
 This script creates a custom ISO's of Windows 10 and 11 with the following features:

-- The hardware requirements are bypassed.
+    1. Hardware requirements are bypassed.

-- All apps are removed, including the sponsored one on the start menu.
+    2. All preinstalled apps are removed.

-- Telemetry is disabled.
-- Edge can be removed.
+    3. Edge can be removed from the Control Panel !
+    (It requires an additional reboot after the initial setup.)

-- Defender can be disabled.
+    4. Defender can be toggled on and off !
-- Some other minor tweaks.
+    (Simply type 'defender' in a cmd window, and a menu will appear.)

+    All the applied tweaks -> https://pastebin.com/raw/k0bdihNw

 How to use?